top things to do in san francisco

 At the east end just south of Market Street are many office buildings which have spilled over from the Financial District along with new highrise condominiums.

 The rest of Upper SoMa is mainly old industrial space now housing an eclectic mixture of small businesses, restaurants, and clubs.
-During the day the active small businesses here service most of SF but at night the area can sometimes still be foreboding unless you are into nightclubs.
+During the day the active small businesses here service most of SF but at night the area can sometimes still be a bit foreboding unless you are into the nightclub scene.

 Lower SoMa